5v1988/glancer-js/README.md

 ## Highlight

-Before going any further, let's give a try to spot, among three images on this folder: `src/test-images`, which two images of them are same and which two are different?
+Before going any further, let's try to spot, among the three images in this folder: `src/test-images`, which two images are the same and which two are different.

 <img width="720" src="src/test-images/img-4.png" alt="Difference">

 Not so easy, right?

 This project — based on rest-api, lets you compare them using [open-cv](https://opencv.org/), given any two images.
 Furthermore, it also lets you set the tolerance by which the difference between them will be considered either pass or fail.
+This benefits while performing visual testing/regression in both development and qa testing

 ### Sample Request